Guaranteed Admission to SDSU for SDCCD Students

 No. Part-time students enrolled in transferable units during the academic year at SDCCD institutions are eligible.

-Can I still be eligible if I attend SDCCD in the fall but not in the spring before transferring?
+Am I still eligible if I attend SDCCD in the fall but not in the spring before transferring?

 Is SDCCD-SDSU Guaranteed Admission Agreement available for all majors?

-No. Some majors are excluded from this agreement due to additional admissions requirements.
+No. Some majors are excluded from this agreement due to additional admission requirements.
 These include:

 • Nursing